FabianGosebrink/offering-solutions-html/homepage/content/blog/2016-07-29-how-to-create-an-asp-net-core-webapi.md

 }
 ```

 So here we are just mapping from one to another.
-Simple case.
 This can get more complex but it should do it for this time.

-After we created the mapper we want to have this mapper instanciated **every time a request comes in**.
+After we created the mapper we want to have this mapper instantiated **every time a request comes in**.
 For this we use the build in DI-container in ASP.NET Core.

 So go to Startup.cs and add the line